maniche04/manualcanias/docs/sales/sitiq/index.rst

 ---------------------
 This section describes how the sales order can be created.

+.. info:: This section shall be updated during the creation of guide for 'SALT01 - Sales Documents'.

 Creating Transfer Orders
 ------------------------
 This section describes how the transfer orders can be created.

+.. info:: This section shall be updated in the future.